SunitRoy2703/helpOut/README.md

 # helpOut🙋🏻‍♂️

-A bridge between medical help seekers and helpers, in time of this medical collapse.
+A bridge between medical help seekers and helpers, in the time of this medical collapse.
 A simple app where people can search about their medical emergency.

 # App WorkFlow 📲